Back to issue

 Management de projets complexes

-Coordination de programmes entrepreneuriaux See the other publication of the author
+Coordination de programmes entrepreneuriaux See the author's other publication

 Articles in this issue